 The success or failure of a digital marketing dashboard is closely linked to data visualization: Focus on users and their tasks, and you're likely to succeed; focus purely on data visualization, and you'll fail.

 That's because tailoring your dashboard to user needs transforms ideas into action, and data visualization into visual management support.

 So what specific measures can you take to ensure such success?

-1. Is the provided information relevant to users, and do they have the tools to influence them?
+1. Is the provided information relevant to users, and do they have the tools to influence it?

 Now consider your commute home from work.
 You can compare that journey to reaching your organization's goals.
 You want to achieve your goal quickly and in a cost-effective way (effectiveness and efficiency).
 You are a considerate driver, you observe the rules of the road, and you try to minimize the risk of errors.
 To reach your goal successfully, you need data related to your goal and your driving habits.

 Let's take a closer look at your car's dashboard (figure 1).
 From left to right there is a display for engine temperature, RPM, current speed, fuel level, and, below the tachometer, the total number of miles driven over the life of your car.

 Figure 1: Dashboard of a car

 But for the commute home, you really only need two out of those five figures: fuel level and speed.
 You probably check your fuel level before leaving.
 Or maybe you're a driver like me who relies on the car's early warning system, which informs you of low levels.

 While driving, you mostly check your current speed and alter it as necessary to road conditions and changing speed zones as you encounter them.